Skip to Content

 Expert Tips:

-• Wear gloves if you don’t want your fingers to turn bright pink as you cut the beetroots.
+• Beware of the beets.
+Wear gloves if you don’t want your fingers to turn bright pink while you prepare the beetroots.

 Nutrition